- ABOUT US

 This residential building sits within the London Borough of Lambeth’s Vauxhall Conservation Area.

 Working closely with Lambeth Planning Authority to agree precise details on the replica replacement steel windows for this red brick building, Clement’s bespoke EB16 range was selected to replace the existing single glazed fenestration.
-Despite being fitted with very slim 16mm glass units, the new windows still benefit from being krypton filled and Part L compliant, offering greatly improved thermal efficiency over that of the originals.
+Despite being fitted with very slim 16mm glass units, the new windows still benefit from being krypton filled, offering greatly improved thermal efficiency over that of the originals.

 Steel windows by Clement were chosen for this exciting project at Stepping Stones School – formerly the Victorian era home of Sir Arthur Conan Doyle!
 For this modern renovation of a Grade II listed house, Clement worked with Waverley Borough Council’s conservation team as it was important for our client that the original red brick building remained as true to its roots as possible.
 We were able to ensure the frames matched the original colours and enlisted a specialist silicone to complete the traditional look.